toenu23/angular-simplewizard/README.md

 The `<wizard>` directive has the following attributes:

 ### `model`
-The variable to be populated with the results of the wizard
+The variable to be populated with the results of the wizard.
+It becomes available in the scope as "`model`" and its elements can be given as the ng-model parameter of each field.

 ### `step` (optional)
 The initial step from which the wizard begins.
 If not specified, the first element in the `template` object is the initial step.